To define the risk configuration, the risk API uses a risk policy set with risk policy conditions defined within the policy set.

-Value comparison rules compare a placeholder to a value, as shown in the following example:
+Value comparison conditions compare a placeholder to a value.
+For example:

 {